demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Swaggies-BetterEXP/README.md

   - "Contribution" includes finding scrap, having teammates return your found scrap, and returning other's (or your own) scrap to ship.
 - Dying will lose you a bit of BXP, but you'll lose more and more the higher rank you are.
 - The BXP Penalty for dying is capped at -50 BXP, however you may lose up to 60 if your team is wiped.
 - Killing enemies will earn you BXP, as long as you're the person to finish them off.
-Using landmines, lightning, or even another enemy to kill an enemy will not grant BXP **unless you damaged it beforehand**.
+Using landmines, lightning, or even another enemy to kill an enemy will not grant BXP **unless you damaged it recently beforehand**.
 You may also enable a notification that shows at the bottom of your screen when an enemy dies in the config.
   - The more enemies you kill, the less BXP you will get for each kill.
-- Depending on the weather of the moon, you may receive a bonus to your BXP earned from collecting scrap.
-Be warned though, as dying will also bear a larger penalty.
+- If there is active weather on the moon, you may receive a bonus to your BXP earned from finding and collecting scrap, the amplifier of which depending on what weather it is.

 ### Enemy Bonuses
 | Enemy | Base BXP |